The Letters Page: Plot

 Alberto Sordi plays Rodolfo Vanzino, a phony nobleman / con man who runs a nursing home in which he preys upon the aged old ladies in his care, hoping to get their insurance money when they die.
-Franca Valeri plays Lady Eva, a seemingly wealthy Polish woman of noble birth, who writes a popular "Advice to the Lovelorn" column in a newspaper.
-Although Eva is well intentioned, her advice get some of her readers in a bind, such as one woman who enters Vanzino's nursing home as a patient on Eva's advice.
-But although she freely dispenses romantic advice to her readers, her own love life suffers as she is hopelessly in love with a veterinarian who doesn't even known she exists.
-The phony noblewoman opens a dog salon in the hopes of attracting her true love's attention, but the dogs escape and cause a disturbance in the town.
+Franca Valeri plays Lady Eva, who poses as a wealthy Polish woman of noble birth, who writes a popular "Advice to the Lovelorn" column in a newspaper.
+Although Eva is well intentioned, her advice gets some of her readers in a bind, such as Donna Virginia, a very rich old woman who enters Vanzino's nursing home as an inmate on Eva's advice.
+But although she freely dispenses romantic advice to her readers, Eva's own love life suffers as she is hopelessly in love with a veterinarian who ignores her advances.
+She then opens a dog salon in the hopes of attracting her true love's attention, but the dogs escape and cause a disturbance in the town.
 The finale has a number of the characters all meeting up again at the local police station for various reasons.